Data Processing Agreement (DPA)

 "Ex EEA Transfer" the export of personal data to a country or territory outside the EEA other than a country or territory ensuring an adequate level of protection of personal data as determined by the European Commission.

-"Ex UK Transfer" the export of personal data to a country or territory outside the UK and such transfer is not governed by an adequacy decision made by the Secretary of State in the UK in accordance with the relevant provisions of the UK GDPR and the Data Protection Act 2018.
+"Ex UK Transfer" the export of personal data to a country or territory outside the UK when such transfer is not governed by an adequacy decision made by the Secretary of State in the UK in accordance with the relevant provisions of the UK GDPR and the Data Protection Act 2018.

 "Security Incident" means any accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Authorised User Data and/or Customer End User Data.